-13.4.
-Maximization of existing rights-of-way
+12.4.
+Maximization of Existing Rights-of-Way

-We will attempt to maximize use of existing rights-of-ways.
+ATC will attempt to maximize use of existing rights-of-ways.
 Existing electric transmission, gas pipeline, railroad and highway corridors will be identified in all comparisons of alternatives and utilized where feasible.
-Environmental features of a right of way are also important to our operations.
+Environmental features of a right-of-way are also important to ATC operations.
 Environmental assessments are built into planning at a high level, and are continued into project assessments as projects move forward through to construction.
 In addition to avoiding and protecting environmentally sensitive areas, ATC is committed to working in partnership with regulators, environmental organizations and landowners to enhance areas of environmental significance.